AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/other-features/kirchhoff-constraints-builder.md

 From a practical standpoint, assessments of $Y^-, Y^+$ should be derived from knowledge about the actual components installed on the grid, while $Z_l$ and $ \varphi_l $ can be estimated by various methods.

-In addition to the previous functionalities, the KCG's GUI also includes the following options:

 - Choice of a specific period of time for which the constraints should be applied, while completely relaxed at other moments
 - Before actual generation of binding constraints, preview of the "minimal length" spanning tree used as starting point for the optimal basis algorithm (left column of the table – links displayed with "0" do not belong to the tree)
 - Before actual generation of binding constraints, preview of the "optimal cycle basis" used as starting point for constraints generation (right column of the table – links displayed with "n" appear in n different cycles of the basis)